On the relationship between orbital moment anisotropy, magnetocrystalline anisotropy, and Dzyaloshinskii-Moriya interaction in W/Co/Pt trilayers: Results and Discussion

-The $t_\mathrm{eff}$ and $1/t_\mathrm{eff}$ dependences of the magnitude of the Dzyaloshinskii-Moriya exchange constant ($|D|$), given by the BLS measurements, are plotted in Figs.~\ref{fig:BLS}(a) and (b), respectively. $|D|$ increases with decreasing $t_\mathrm{eff}$ until $t_\mathrm{eff} \sim 1$ nm, below which it drops.
+The $t_\mathrm{eff}$ and $1/t_\mathrm{eff}$ dependences of $|D|$ are plotted in Figs.~\ref{fig:BLS}(c) and (d), respectively. $|D|$ increases with decreasing $t_\mathrm{eff}$ until $t_\mathrm{eff} \sim 1$ nm, below which it drops.
 A similar tendency has been observed in other HM/FM systems \cite{Cho2015NC, Belmeguenai2018PRB}, which is not in accordance with the simple picture of interface-driven DMI.
-The $1/t_\mathrm{eff}$ dependence of $|D|$ in Fig.~\ref{fig:BLS}(b) is fitted using a linear function with a larger weight on thicker $t_\mathrm{eff}$, as shown by a red solid line.
-The parameters obtained by the linear fitting are used to calculate the $t_\mathrm{eff}$ dependence of $|D|$ in Fig.~\ref{fig:BLS}(a), as shown by a red solid line.
-Figure~\ref{fig:BLS} displays that the experimental data deviates from the linear fitting for $t_\mathrm{eff} < 1$ nm.
+The $1/t_\mathrm{eff}$ dependence of $|D|$ in Fig.~\ref{fig:BLS}(d) is fitted using a linear function with a larger weight on thicker $t_\mathrm{eff}$, as shown by a red solid line.
+The parameters obtained by the linear fitting are used to calculate the $t_\mathrm{eff}$ dependence of $|D|$ in Fig.~\ref{fig:BLS}(c), as shown by a red solid line.
+Figures~\ref{fig:BLS}(c) and (d) display that the experimental data deviates from the linear fitting for $t_\mathrm{eff} < 1$ nm.
 We note that $|D|$ of W/Co/Pt trilayer grown by molecular beam epitaxy (MBE) has also investigated in a recent study \cite{Jena2021nanoscale}.
 The value of $|D|$ in a trilayer with 0.7-nm-thick Co layer, $>$ 2 $\mathrm{erg/cm^2}$, is much larger than our samples grown by magnetron sputtering.
 We suggest the difference can be attributed to the different growth techniques.

 To identify the origin of the $t_\mathrm{eff}$ dependences of MCA and DMI in the W/Co/Pt trilayers, the XAS and XMCD spectra of Co are studied.
 The setup of the measurements is schematically illustrated in the inset of Fig.~\ref{fig:Moment}(a).
 Figure~\ref{fig:XMCD}(a) shows the XAS and XMCD spectra at the Co $L_{3,2}$ edges of the W/Co/Pt trilayers measured under a magnetic field of 5 T. The intensity is normalized to the $L_3$ peak after removing a background consisting of two step functions.
 No obvious peak shift or spectral line-shape change is found in both the XAS and XMCD spectra between different $t_\mathrm{eff}$, suggesting that there is no significant changes in the chemical state of Co, i.e., the oxidation of Co is negligibly small.
 The solid and dashed curves in Fig.~\ref{fig:XMCD}(a) represent the spectra measured with out-of-plane and ``in-plane'' magnetic fields, respectively.
 The integrated XMCD spectra, as displayed by the corresponding curves in Fig.~\ref{fig:XMCD}(b), show clear differences between measurements under out-of-plane and ``in-plane'' magnetic field directions.
 These results indicate that the magnetic moment of Co is anisotropic.